Matesxs/GAN-Playground/README.md

 1) python generate_images.py for DCGAN and WGAN
 2) python upscale_images.py for SRGAN
 (These scripts still needs tweaking because settings for them are hardcoded in them)

+Note: These scripts are still in progress of making, some of them may not work!
 ```

 ## Utility